Frank-Lemmer/openfast/README.rst

 THIS FORK: Includes a coupling of SubDyn and HydroDyn in order to compute SubDyn mode shapes with added-mass coefficients of HydroDyn:
 *Element added mass (radial)
 *Joint added mass (axial)
-are considered, while drag, dynamic pressure, hydrostatics and other added mass (element axial) are not included.
+*Rectangular and cylindrical beams are supported, (rigid, spring and arbitrary beams are not supported for the mapping) are considered, while drag, dynamic pressure, hydrostatics and other added mass (element axial) are not included.

 The resulting FE matrices can be imported into SLOW for an elastic modeling of the floater with an inclusion of added mass within the structural added mass matrix.